apache/mesos/docs/upgrades.md

 ## (WIP) Upgrading from 0.21.x to 0.22.x

+**NOTE** The C++/Java/Python scheduler bindings have been updated.
+In particular, the driver can be constructed with an additional argument that specifies whether to use implicit driver acknowledgements.
+In `statusUpdate`, the `TaskStatus` now includes a UUID to make explicit acknowledgements possible.

 **NOTE**: The Authentication API has changed slightly in this release to support additional authentication mechanisms.
 The change from 'string' to 'bytes' for AuthenticationStartMessage.data has no impact on C++ or the over-the-wire representation, so it only impacts pure language bindings for languages like Java and Python that use different types for UTF-8 strings vs. byte arrays.

 ```